 Dwain Lutzow is CEO and co-founder of DLA Architects.
 He is passionate about architecture and the White Sox.
 He enjoys sailing and travel; he recently combined these two hobbies and sailed in the Greek Islands.
 Very active in clubs and other groups, Dwain will be especially interested in entries that talk about connections.
 Does the space make it possible to get to know your classmates and peers or, maybe, work in groups?

-Carrie Matlock is a Partner at DLA.
+Carrie Matlock is President at DLA.
 An outdoor enthusiast, she is always active – snowshoeing, running, rafting, golfing, volleyball.
 Show her a path and she can’t resist hiking it, always with her loyal dog, Cooper – the less traveled, the better.
 Carrie is a died-in-the-wool Cubs fan and can feel it: this is the year.
 Carrie is looking for entries that really show a student’s creativity.
 While a simple interview with alternating pictures would certainly be adequate, if you can push a little harder to record something that is quirky or shows a little more effort, it’ll really stand out in the judges’ eyes!